arancauchi/dark-past/tromelin.md

 The survivors screamed, waved, fed the fire until smoke billowed into the sky.

-The ship tried to land.
-But the reef that had destroyed L'Utile now protected the island like a wall.
-The ship circled, searching for a way through.
+The ship circled the island, searching for a way through the reef.

 It couldn't find one.
 It sailed away.

 Imagine watching that.
 Twelve years of waiting.
 And the ship just... leaves.